all-saints-day-food-traditions-in-ecuador

-As all Latin American countries we enjoy spending time together with the family: parents, siblings, cousins, as well as grandparents.
-Our motto: “the more the merrier”.
+As in all Latin American countries, we enjoy spending time together with the family: parents, siblings, cousins, as well as grandparents.
+Our motto: “The more the merrier”.

 PIN IT FOR LATER

 Love trying new food?
-Loved the desserts you tasted while you were in South America?
+Did you love the desserts you tasted while you were in South America?
 Check out the book Dulce: Desserts in the Latin-American Tradition, by JoseLuis Flores.
 It is well-written book with some of the best recipes in Latin-American desserts.

 Don´t just dream it, make it happen.
 Plan your South American trip with a local!